Professional Development Events

 College of the Sequoias, Visalia

-A product of public education institutions, Randy Villegas is an associate professor of political science at College of the Sequoias and a trustee for the Visalia Unified School District Board of Education.
+A product of public education institutions, Randy Villegas is an associate professor of political science at the College of the Sequoias and a trustee for the Visalia Unified School District Board of Education.
 Before beginning graduate school, Villegas worked as a journalist and an organizer in Bakersfield, CA. He has been a recipient of numerous awards, including the 2020 CARE-UC Innovation Fellowship and the American Political Science Association (APSA) Fund for Latino Scholarship.
 He is currently featured in the Unity Exhibit of the California State Capitol Museum for his work around social justice issues in the Central Valley.
-After being appointed to the Visalia Board of Trustees in December 2021, he was elected by the voters of area 6 to continue serving in November 2022.
+After being appointed to the Visalia Board of Trustees in December 2021, he was elected by the voters of Area 6 to continue serving in November 2022.
 Randy is honored to serve our students, families, and community.